Alan-Rock-GS/GpuScript/README.md

 <a id="contact"></a>
 ## Contact Info

-Alan Rock stared the GpuScript project because of his belief in open-soure and contributing to the community.
+Alan stared the GpuScript project because of his belief in open-soure and contributing to the community.
 Here are a few places you can find Alan or more information about GpuScript:

 * [Alan on X](https://x.com/arock_gs)
 * [Alan on LinkedIn](https://www.linkedin.com/in/alan-rock-8062921/)